 \begin{proposition} Given fixed $\bbeta^*$, for any $\bbeta \in \mathbb{R}^p$ such that $\supp(\bbeta) \setminus S^* \neq \emptyset$, there exists some large enough $\sigma^2>0$ and $\mu \in \mathcal{U}_{\bbeta^*, \sigma^2}$ such that

 \end{proposition}

 Note that $\mathbb{E} [|\mathbb{E}[y|\bx] - y|^2] \le \mathbb{E} [|f(\bx) - y|^2]$ for any measurable function $f$.
-Hence Proposition \ref{prop:necessary-multiple-envs} implies the population $L_2$ risk minimizer $f^{\mu} = \argmin_f \mathbb{E}_\mu [|f(\bx) - y|^2]$ for a specific $\mu$ is not necessarily equal to $f^*(\bx) = (\bbeta^*)^\top \bx$.
-Instead, the bias $\|f^{\mu} - f^{*}\|_2$ between the population $L_2$ risk minimizer and the true regression function $f^*$ can be arbitrarily large.
+Hence \cref{prop:necessary-multiple-envs} implies the population $L_2$ risk minimizer $f^{\mu} = \argmin_f \mathbb{E}_\mu [|f(\bx) - y|^2]$ for a specific $\mu$ is not necessarily equal to $f^*(\bx) = (\bbeta^*)^\top \bx$.
+Instead, the bias $\mathbb{E}[|(f^{\mu} - f^{*})(\bx)|^2]$ between the population $L_2$ risk minimizer and the true regression function $f^*$ can be arbitrarily large.
 It illustrates that running a linear regression on the data in one environment may not be able to estimate $\bbeta^*$ well.
 Instead, running a linear regression on data in one sole environment may introduce some \emph{spurious variables} even in a population aspect.
-These variables are spurious since incorporating them in the prediction model can increase the prediction performance in one environment, while the associations between these variables and $y$ are not stable and can lead to much worse prediction performances in other environments.
+These variables are spurious since incorporating them in the prediction model can increase the prediction performance in one environment.
+However, the associations between these variables and $y$ are unstable and can lead to much worse prediction performances in other environments.

-To estimate $\bbeta^*$ well, we should use data from \emph{heterogeneous} environments, and exploit the invariant structure \eqref{eq:ce-invariant}.
-This is the key idea of this paper: we will take advantage of the underlying heterogeneity and invariance to infer the important variable set $S^*$ and the true parameter $\bbeta^*$.
-And we will show later in our theoretical analysis that only two environments, i.e., $|\mathcal{E}|=2$, is enough to consistently estimate $\bbeta^*$.
+To estimate $\bbeta^*$ well, we should use data from \emph{heterogeneous} environments and exploit the invariant structure \eqref{eq:ce-invariant}.
+This is the main idea of this paper: we will take advantage of the underlying heterogeneity and invariance to infer the important variable set $S^*$ and the true parameter $\bbeta^*$.
+Furthermore, we will show later in our theoretical analysis that only two environments, i.e., $|\mathcal{E}|=2$, are enough to estimate $\bbeta^*$ consistently.